Claridge's: Notable guests

 "Home was the penthouse at Claridge's".
-The hotel lobby and several guestrooms appear in the 2001 Stephen Poliakoff's BBC television drama Perfect Strangers.
+The hotel lobby and several guestrooms appear in Stephen Poliakoff's 2001 BBC television drama Perfect Strangers.
 Claridge's has hosted visiting royalty and guests of the Royal Family.
 The late King Hassan of Morocco travelled with his own mattress, but at the hotel he used a Savoy Mattress.
 Impressed by the quality, he ordered 24 identical mattresses from the Savoy for his palace.

-During the Second World War, the King of Yugoslavia and his wife spent much of the Second World War in exile at Claridge's, and suite 212 was supposedly ceded by the United Kingdom to Yugoslavia for a single day (17 July 1945) to allow their heir, Crown Prince Alexander, to be born on Yugoslav soil, although no documentary evidence now exists to support the story.
+King Peter II of Yugoslavia and his wife, Queen Alexandra, spent much of the Second World War in exile at Claridge's, and suite 212 was supposedly ceded by the United Kingdom to Yugoslavia for a single day (17 July 1945) to allow their heir, Crown Prince Alexander, to be born on Yugoslav soil, although no documentary evidence now exists to support the story.

 At the end of the Second World War, when unexpectedly defeated in the general election of 1945, Winston Churchill was temporarily without a London home and took a suite at Claridge's.

 In December 1951, West German chancellor Konrad Adenauer secretly met World Jewish Congress president Nahum Goldmann at Claridge's to begin negotiations on German reparations to Jewish survivors of the Holocaust.